appsody/stacks/incubator/java-openliberty/README.md

 ## Stack Usage Notes

-1. There is no difference now between the commands: `appsody run` and `appsody debug`, since "run" also launches the Open Liberty server in debug mode.
+### RUN
-1. If you launch via `appsody run` then the liberty-maven-plugin will launch dev mode in "hot test" mode, where unit tests and integration tests get automatically re-executed after each detected change.
+If you launch via `appsody run` then the liberty-maven-plugin will launch dev mode in "hot test" mode, where unit tests and integration tests get automatically re-executed after each detected change.

-1. You can alternatively launch the container with `appsody run --interactive`, in which case the tests will only execute after you input `<Enter>` from the terminal, allowing you to make a set of application and/or test changes, and only execute the tests by pressing `<Enter>` when ready.
+You can alternatively launch the container with `appsody run --interactive`, in which case the tests will only execute after you input `<Enter>` from the terminal, allowing you to make a set of application and/or test changes, and only execute the tests by pressing `<Enter>` when ready.
+### DEBUG
+The `appsody debug` launches the Open Liberty server in debug mode, listening for the debugger on port 7777 (but not waiting, suspended).
+Otherwise it allows you to perform the same iteractive, interactive testing as the `appsody run` command.

+### TEST
-1. The command `appsody test` launches the Open Liberty server, runs integration tests, and then exists with a "success" or "failure" return code (and message).
+The command `appsody test` launches the Open Liberty server, runs integration tests, and then exists with a "success" or "failure" return code (and message).
 If you want to run tests interactively, then just use `appsody run`, since dev mode will run allow you to iteratively test and develop interactively.

 ## Notes to Windows 10 Users

 ### Shared Drive and Permission Setup
 * See the instructions [here](https://appsody.dev/docs/docker-windows-aad/) for information on setting up "Shared Drives" and permissions to enable mounting the host filesystem from the appsody container.

-### Changes from host side not detected by dev mode (on Win10)
+### Changes from Windows 10 host side not detected within container
-Because of an issue in Docker for Windows 10, changes made from the host side to the application may not be detected by the liberty-maven-plugin dev mode watcher running inside the Appsody Docker container, and thus the normal expected compile, app update, test execution etc. may not run.
+* Because of an issue in Docker for Windows 10, changes made from the host side to the application may not be detected by the liberty-maven-plugin dev mode watcher running inside the Appsody Docker container, and thus the normal expected compile, app update, test execution etc. may not run.

-This problem seems to be resolved for some, though not all users by installing a newer Docker Windows Edge release:  **Docker Desktop Edge 2.1.6.1**.
+* At the time of the release of this java-openliberty stack, this problem seems to be getting the active attention of the Docker Desktop for Windows developement team, (e.g. see [this issue](https://github.com/docker/for-win/issues/5530)).
+Naturally, updating your Docker Desktop for Windows installation might help, however, we can not simply point to a recommended version that is known to work for all users.

-It may be worked around by making the changes from the host, and then doing a `touch` of the corresponding files from within the container.
+* **Workaround**: This may be worked around by making the changes from the host, and then doing a `touch` of the corresponding files from within the container.

-See [this issue](https://github.com/OpenLiberty/ci.maven/issues/617) for more tracking information.

 ## License